ERS-HCL/conversion-pipes/README.md

 - Length
 ## Using the complete angular project

 Download the src folder and install the required packages and run the application.
-All the required components are imported to the project.

 ### Installing